cloudqubes/cloudqubes.github.io/_drafts/2026-06-04-ansible-verify.md

 }
 ```

-The `stat` module returns a range of key-value parameters.
-Some are self explanatory.
+The `stat` module returns a range of key-value pairs that represent multiple parameters about the file.
+Some keys are self explanatory.
 Refer the [Stat module docs][stat-docs] for interpretation of the others.

-You can use the `exists` key to check if the file exists.
+Here are three usefule keys and how to use them in Jinja2 expressions in `assert` module.

+The `exists` key is a boolean representation of the existence of the file.

 ```yaml
 - name: assert test_file exists